-While the weather outside is frightful, putting that weather in a glass with a cocktail, is a fun and super cute way to combat the cold - and that cabin fever!
+When the weather outside is frightful, put that weather in a glass and make a Snow Globe Cocktail!
+This is an easy, fun, and super cute way to serve drinks at a holiday party!

 Step 1: Supplies

 To make your own snow globe cocktails, here's what you need:

 - round bottomed glasses (straight sided tumblers work too)

 - 3 sprigs of fresh rosemary sprigs per drink

 Choose three rosemary sprigs with strong stems.
 The stronger the stems, the longer the trees will stand tall once the cocktail is added to the glass.

 Find where the strongest part of the stem starts by bending the tips.
 Cut the stem at the transition point.